claes/hemlis/README.md

 Popular Nix secrets solutions such as agenix and sopsnix requires you to manage your secrets using their designated file formats and encryption methods.
 They then store the secrets in the nix store in encrypted form, and decrypts them at the activation step.

-Hemlis leaves the secrets management part up to you - where you keep them, how you encrypt them - but helps you to copy them to the final location, and to reference them using Nix.
+Hemlis leaves the encryption part up to you - where you keep them, how you encrypt them - but helps you to copy them to the final location, and to reference them using Nix.
 You may find this a simpler approach, especially when you are new to Nix.
 The intent with this approach is that it should be simple to understand and adapt.

 # Example